 FLAIM Trainer is a high-end solution for fire departments.
 The simulator provides an immersive, VR environment combined with a haptics feedback system, breathing apparatus and heated personal protective clothing.

 And this great example educating the public on the importance of fire evacuation planning in New Zealand.
 Once the experience was complete, the learners were directed to an evacuation planner.

 In a safe virtual world, risk is mitigated by learners experiencing the consequences of their actions, without the potentially fatal consequences.
 The beauty of VR is that you can train in high-risk environments with no risks at all.
 In this virtual world, learners can practise the utilisation of safety harnesses, ladders and scaffolding.

-Below is an example of what VectorForm developed for DTE Energy.
+Below is ares example of what Sentient Computing has developed for different environments.

 I think it is fairly obvious, though some of the examples mentioned above, that Virtual Reality can fill the gap in blended learning solutions.
 It is the vital middle step between theory and on-the-job training where the learner can physically practice and build muscle memory so that they are ready to get on with the job in real life.
 There are many ways VR can play a role in your future training programmes, as it is based on real-life scenarios and incidents whether it be in the Mining, Construction, Maritime or Industry sectors.
 The beauty of this technology is that is can be fully customised to replicate your exact work environment, right down to the finest of details such as weather conditions, faults and damage.

 The data recorded from each session can be kept for training audit reports to ensure the compliance alignment and refresher training will be more meaningful as competencies are legitimately re-tested.
 The operational benefits of this data are that it can be turned into information which can aid companies in their operational productivity and overall effectiveness.